Spokane and British Columbia Railway: Formation and early years

 Construction of the line between Danville, Washington, at the Canadian border and Republic was contracted to the Republic and Grand Forks Construction Company on May 28, 1901.
 The construction company, itself owned by Stratton and formed that same day, was considered by local press to be in essence the same company as the Republic and Kettle Valley company.
 The construction was disrupted by survey work and construction by the Washington & Great Northern Railway, a subsidiary company of the Great northern Railway.

-Survey work by the Washington & Great Northern also commenced in 1901 while permits were not granted until July 13, and the company was notified of survey, but not construction work, approval on July 18.
-Notice was given to the Crow, Flathead Commission that some construction work on several allotments had already started.
-The final maps were transmitted to the commission on August 13, 1901, and review showed the proposed route paralleled closely, crossed, and in some sections used the same bed as the Republic and Kettle Valley railway.
-W. Morris acting as counsel for the R. & K.V. company lodged protest against the W&GN with the commission, who ordered a temporary cessation of work by W&GN.
+Survey work by the Washington & Great Northern also began in 1901, although permits were not granted until July 13, and the company was notified of approval for survey—but not construction—on July 18.
+Notice was given to the Crow and Flathead Commission that some construction on several allotments had already started.
+The final maps were transmitted to the commission on August 13, 1901, and review showed that the proposed route closely paralleled, crossed, and in some sections used the same bed as the Republic and Kettle Valley Railway.
+W. Morris, acting as counsel for the R. & K.V.
+Company, lodged a protest against the W&GN with the commission, which ordered a temporary cessation of work by the W&GN.
 However the commission ruled in favor of the W&GN company for the initial mapping and granted permission for them to resume building, while forcing the R&KV to survey an updated route north.

 Due to the grandiose claims made by the company and the shaky financial dealing, the line was regionally known as the "Hot Air Line".
 Full operation began in 1902, with a Grand Forks band travelling to Republic to celebrate the increased ease of commerce between the towns.
 The rail line paralleled the Washington & Great Northern spur line from Republic through Malo and Curlew, Washington to Danville.
 The northern was initially surveyed by the Republic and Kettle River company, but they were forced to build on higher ground beyond the Washington & Great Northern land boundaries.
 At the border, the line leased rail access from the Kettle Valley Railway to connect to Grand Forks 4 mi north of the border and then on another 18 mi to Lynch Creek.